mkonicek/coding-time/content/blog/wordle/index.md

 The game [Wordle](https://www.powerlanguage.co.uk/wordle/) became very popular at the beginning of 2022.
 After playing the game a few times it became clear the hard part was coming up with words which satisfy the constraints.
 This is something trivial for a program to do.
 I was curious how well a program would do in the game.

-Here is an example game solved by the program described below:
+Here is an example game solved by the program:

 ![Wordle solution from January 22, 2022](./0122.png)